vlopez0392/NodeJS/Section14/211_Helmet.js/211_Helmet.js.md

 #### Helmet.js vs. No Helmet.js

-If we choose not to use helmet, whenever we make a request tot he server, the response headers will contain a field named *X-Powered-By: Express*.
+If we choose not to use helmet, whenever we make a request to the server, the response headers will contain a field named *X-Powered-By: Express*.
 This tells anyone who makes a request to our server that it was built with the express framework to give credit to the express developers.

-This also gives an edge to an attacker because the express framework, while robust, is not infallible and might have issues allowing the attacker to leak server data or run malicious code.
+This gives an edge to potential attackers because the Express framework, while robust, is not infallible and might have issues allowing the attacker to leak server data or run malicious code.
 With this header, we give information that can be used against us for free.
 With security, it is preferable to be minimal and send the minimal set of data the user needs.

 Enabling the helmet middleware hides the *X-Powered-By: Express* field in the response headers.
 There are other extra headers that help our server to be secure.
-For instance, the Strict-Transport-Security tells our browser that requests must never be made to the API using http and all http requests must be converted into https requests first.
+For instance, the Strict-Transport-Security tells our browser that requests must never be made to the API using HTTP and all HTTP requests must be converted into HTTPS requests first.

 Developers build their servers to accept HTTP and HTTPS requests and point users to the HTTPS version if users visit the HTTP version first.
 All future requests will be done through HTTPS the first time  the site is visited through HTTP.
 This is one of the many headers Helmet.js adds.